microsoft/fast/packages/fast-form-generator-react/README.md

-# FAST form generator (Beta)
+# ReactJS FAST form generator
-A self generating UI based on JSON Schemas as seen on [Fluent Web](https://fluentweb.com).
+A self generating UI based on JSON Schemas.

-Fluent Web utilizes the form generator to dynamically generate the component configurator as seen on all of our components listed on [Building blocks](https://fluentweb.com/building-blocks).
+It can be utilized to dynamically generate a form for changing data values on a React component.

 ## Installing
 - Run `npm i`

 ## Getting started
-- Run `npm run dev-server`
+- Run `npm start`

 ## Using the form generator
 ### Basic usage